Lance-Easley/Dot-Net-Library/README.md

 All interactions with the API are logged to a database table.
 To view these logs, click on `Logs` in the navbar.
 The logs page contains a list of all log entries.
-To filter through all the logs, the navbar has a `filter` dropdown, which allows you to select only the log methods you want to see.
+To filter through all the logs, toggle the checkboxes on the left-hand side, which allows you to select only the log methods you want to see.

 To go back to the list of books, simply click on `Books` in the navbar.